sylweriusz/mcp-neo4j-memory-server/gdd.md

   "observations": [
     {
       "memoryId": "string",
-      "contents": ["string"]  // For add: texts to add, For delete: PREFERRED to use observation IDs (17-char BASE91) for precision, but content strings also supported
+      "contents": ["string"]  // For add: observation texts to add, For delete: observation IDs (18-char BASE85) ONLY - content strings NOT supported
     }
   ]
 }